-- Obtain the hold volume by measuring interior dimensions

-- Measure the volume occupied by the fish in the hold, or

-- Measure the free air space in the hold and deduct it from the total volume of the hold.
+- 20. To obtain the hold volume by measuring interior dimensions, Authorised inspectors can either, measure the volume occupied by the fish in the hold, or measure the free air space in the hold, and deduct it from the total cubic capacity of the hold (paragraph 18).

-- Obtain fish volume estimation by species

-- Converting fish volume into fish weight.
-The factors below are examples for the inspector's reference.
-For the transparency of the process, it is important for the inspectors to record the factor used in the estimation process:
+- 21. To obtain fish volume estimation by species, convert the fish volume into fish weight.
+The factors below are illustrative examples for the inspector's reference:

-- Apply density factors.
+- i.
+Apply density factors6.
 An estimate for the average density of whole fish in bulk is 1080kg/m3.
-Some examples:
+Some examples (mean values):

-- Marlin (MLS): 1080 kg/m
+- Marlin (MLS): 1080 kg/m3

-- Bigeye tuna (BET): 1065 kg/m
+- Bigeye tuna (BET): 1064 kg/m3

 - Pacific bluefin tuna (PBF): 1070 kg/m3

-- Albacore tuna (ALB): 1050 kg/m
+- Albacore tuna (ALB): 1054 kg/m3

-- Skipjack tuna (SKJ): 1030 kg/m
+- Skipjack tuna (SKJ): 1090 kg/m3

-- Swordfish (SWO): 1075 kg/m
+- Swordfish (SWO): 1075 kg/m3

+- ii.
+Apply processing conversion factor7 if fish is processed, species by species.
+The following conversion factors are some of the examples: